dzhou8/QuickPnL/README.md

 ![Strategy 1](demo/strategy1.png)

 A Sharpe of 1.0 isn’t exceptional, but it’s meaningful.
-Stronger edges typically require more sophistication — and are often already competed out.
+Stronger edges typically require more sophistication and are often already competed out.

 ## What This Tool Is and Isn't

-QuickPnL helps test whether a trading hypothesis has any measurable historical signal — nothing more, nothing less.
+QuickPnL helps test whether a trading hypothesis has any measurable historical signal.
+Nothing more, nothing less.

 It doesn’t model execution, slippage, or risk.
-It won’t tell you what’s tradable or profitable on its own — and it’s very easy to overfit if you’re not careful.
+It won’t tell you what’s tradable or profitable on its own, and it’s very easy to overfit if you’re not careful.

 QuickPnL is built for hypotheses that come from real-world reasoning — macro, structure, or intuition — not from over-optimization.
 It’s a sanity checker, not a strategy builder.